Maheshwari1912/clock-gating-using-dual-latch/README.md

 The technique involves using a control signal (like an enable or gating signal) that gates the clock signal based on certain conditions.

 For example, if a module is not needed in the current operation cycle, the clock signal to that module is disabled, and no state transitions occur within the flip-flops of that module.

+**Using two latches helps in:**

+**Glitch-Free Clock Gating:** Ensures that partial enable signals or glitches do not cause unintended behavior.

+**Metastability Reduction:** Two-stage latching reduces chances of metastability when transitioning between states.

+This dual-latch clock gating technique effectively disables the clock when not needed, leading to significant power savings in large digital designs.